-- Advance Equity, Diversity and Inclusivity - Unite Minnesota's Outdoor Recreation Community - Unify Communication - Create and Fund Minnesota's Office of Outdoor Recreation
+- Increase Participation by Advancing Equity, Diversity and Inclusivity across MN's outdoor recreation sector - Unite Minnesota's Outdoor Recreation Community - Unify Communications amongst MN's diverse outdoor recreation sector

 Major themes that emerged from the Task Force's conversations include fostering a welcoming outdoors culture in Minnesota; increasing participation in outdoor recreation, especially by people in underrepresented populations; and improving coordination among all of Minnesota's diverse outdoor interests to enhance the profile of the outdoor recreation sector in the state.
 Balancing increased participation with effective stewardship of our natural resources in the state will be critical to the long-term sustainability of outdoor recreation in Minnesota.

 Many of these recommendations overlap with each other.
 This is a product of both the recommendation development process and the general interconnectedness of the themes, and serves to reinforce key points.
 Moreover, many of the recommendations share similarities with those found within existing plans such as the Parks and Trails Legacy Plan, but further expand upon or update those previous recommendations to address today's outdoor recreation needs.